dhsorens/FinCert/README.md

 ## Formal Tools and Frameworks

-The formal tools and frameworks developed here so far are:
+The formal tools and frameworks developed here thus far are:

 ### Specifications and Metaspecifications